 I have been writing my dissertation forever.
 It is on the Motion Picture Research Council.
 Never heard of them?
 Good.
 That’s gives me a reason to live and continue.

 I am a cinema and media historian in general, with a focus on Hollywood history.
-My specific research interests are in cinematic technicians (engineers, electricians, cinematographers, physicists, chemists, etc.) and technology up to and including digital technology.
+My specific research interests are in cinematic technicians (engineers, electricians, cinematographers, physicists, chemists, VFX artists, etc.).

 I am also a California native, born in San Francisco, but stuck in L.A., for this or that reason, interminably it seems.
 My grandfather was the unofficial town historian of his California small town.
-He used to keep a garage-archive of farming and train artifacts, memorabilia, and just about anything else old.
-He would hold court in there for hours telling all manner of tales to anyone who’d listen.
+His garage was full of artifacts, and his office files were stuffed with memorabilia.
 I got that gene.
-I can’t imagine living outside California, and my passion for Hollywood history is a manifestation of my deep love for California history in general.

-I am a returning student (aka old), with several past lives during which I was a digital media designer, an aspiring screenwriter (oh the folly), an English major, a bass player, a Eureka resident, and a high school drop-out.
-You can learn a lot from my mistakes, ergo, this blog.
-But of course you won’t learn from me; you’ll think it will be different for you.
-Go ahead, major in Screenwriting.
+I am a returning student (aka old), with several past lives during which I was a digital media designer, an aspiring screenwriter (with an MFA – oh the folly), an English major, a bass player, a Eureka resident, and a high school drop-out.